 We have many years of experience dealing with skiing and snowboarding injury claims for people who have had been hurt on holiday.
 Whether your accident was due to faulty ski equipment, a fall on the slopes, inadequate training or any other reasons which were not your fault; we can help you with your claim on a No Win, No Fee basis.

-Our Personal Injury Solicitors can provide immediate legal representation and rehabilitation support anywhere in the UK from our offices in Newcastle, London, Manchester, Ashton-Under Lyne, Liverpool, Chester, Birmingham, Sheffield, Cardiff, Edinburgh, Cambridge, Milton Keynes, Preston, Wakefield and Wrexham.
+Our Personal Injury Solicitors can provide immediate legal representation and rehabilitation support anywhere in the UK from our offices in London, Manchester, Watford, Liverpool, Chester, Birmingham, Sheffield, Cardiff, Edinburgh, Cambridge, Milton Keynes, Preston, Wakefield and Wrexham.

 Call us for a free consultation and we’ll be happy to help you.

 Skiing Injury Accident Facts

 - Fatigue is one of the most common factors that leads to skiing accidents